wangy325/endlessriver/content/post/tech/java/how2use-printf.md

 ---
-title: "How to Use printf in Java (reprinted)"
+title: "How to Use printf in Java (转)"
 date: 2020-12-10
 lastmod: 2020-12-10
 draft: false